ezgiyalcin/ezgiyalcin/README.md

 👋Hi there!
-I'm a geology engineer based in Kaş, Antalya, and I'm currently focusing on developing my career in the software industry.
-I have experience in sales management in the fair sector and currently own a Cafe&Bar&Store in Kaş.
+I have a Bachelor's Degree on Geological Engineering, living in Kaş, Antalya,Turkey.
+I have experience in sales management in exhibition sector and currently own a Cafe&Bar&Store in Kaş.
 Also I'm a scuba diving instructor as well.

+Now I'm currently focusing on developing my career in the software industry.

 👀I'm learning front-end and React technologies for software development.